-In this blog, we’ll discuss what Webhooks and API’s are, their major differences, and when each should be used.
+Are Webhooks and APIs absolutely the same?
+If not, what’s the difference?
+In this blog, we’ll discuss what they are, the battle of the two, and when each should be used.

 Your applications on your phone, the websites you visit, all of them talk to each other.
 They pass requests and responses to each other, thus allowing you to view the response to your request in a flawless manner.

 Suppose, you purchase a pair of shoes on Amazon.
-You are making a payment using a payment gateway.
+You’re making a payment using a payment gateway.
 As the payment is processed you receive a message on your mobile phone from your bank regarding the XXXX amount paid at Amazon.

-How your bank knows where and when was the purchase was made, the amount paid, etc. is all possible through a connection between Amazon and the bank in question.
+How your bank knows about the amount paid and where you made the purchase is all possible through a connection between Amazon and the bank in question.

-Application integrations help in synchronizing data between applications, databases, and platforms.
+These connections are application integrations that help in synchronizing data between applications, databases, and platforms.
 These integrations can either be an API or a Webhook, depending on the scenario.